Skip to content

 description=(

-"The path of the PNG file.
-If it is not provided, the PNG file will not be"
+"The path to copy the PNG file to.
+If it is not provided, the PNG file will"

 ),